 For example, when a group of excellent high-value prospects is identified as having purchase intent for what you sell, the forward-thinking B2B business initiates an ABM campaign, which includes generating buyer enablement pages that are personalized (at scale) for each of the new prospects.

-I anticipate that purchase intent data will continue to be an important and growing part of the B2B marketing and sales toolkit.
+I anticipate that purchase intent data will continue to be an important and growing part of the B2B marketing and sales toolkit. alongside tried and true methods like search engine optimization and high-quality content marketing.
+The result is that B2B SEO marketing will give B2B companies even greater leverage in 2023.

 Video may not be new, but it is still increasingly essential to marketing B2B tech brands.
 Sourcing high-quality video is an important step toward B2B marketing success.

 Another kind of effective video for software companies is the old standby explainer video.
 When your potential customers are exploring ways that they can solve their problems, they often start with a Google search.
 For many how-to search queries, videos (mostly from YouTube) appear at the top of organic search engine rankings.
+Videos that are related to a potential customer’s search terms can account for an increase in organic traffic for your business.

 We anticipate that in 2023, we'll see even more solution videos on the search engine results pages for many how-to search queries.
 These kinds of videos can help deliver value to a prospect before they're even an identified lead.